Potassium is an element

 High potassium level

-Hyperkalemia or high blood level of potassium occurs when the level of
+Hyperkalemia occurs when the level of

 potassium in the bloodstream is higher than normal.
 This may be related to